 - Call into attention the systems response during this moment of crisis.

 - Showing the possibilities and push against folks in power.

 What kind of direct actions aren’t funded by The ACT Scholarship?

-The ACT Scholarship will not fund activities such as marches or rallies.
-We also do not fund actions connected to large mobilizations or conferences, as these often have access to traditional funding.
+The ACT Scholarship will not fund actions of performative or symbolic nature.
+We also do not fund actions connected to large NGO mobilizations or conference events, as these often have access to traditional funding.

-We are invested in our communities taking creative risks when using nonviolent direct actions.
+We are invested in our communities taking creative risks and using strategic nonviolent direct actions.
 We aim to fund unheard voices, folx testing experimental tactics, and new ways of resisting oppression.

 I’m an ally and do not quality for this scholarship, but would like to know how I can support!

 The ACT Scholarship is a people-sourced program!
 We urge our communities to support by donating on our website.